meyfa/ka-mensa-fetch/README.md

 ## Data Sources

-### sw-ka handicap view
+### sw-ka simple site (web view for the visually impaired)

 This is the default data source.
 The meal plan is extracted from the HTML page.
 This is relatively reliable as long as there are no structural changes.

-The URL used is as follows:
+The URL used is the following:

 `https://www.sw-ka.de/de/essen/?view=ok&STYLE=popup_plain&c=adenauerring&p=1&kw=49`